 Initiatives to engage and educate tenants can be an effective way to ensure operational efficiency in tenant occupied spaces.
 Programs that teach tenants about the major sources of energy consumption in their homes can lead to behavioral changes which save energy.
-These programs are most effective when tenant spaces are individually metered and the actual energy consumption can be easily monitored by residents.
+These programs are most effective when tenant spaces are individually metered and the actual energy consumption can be easily monitored by

-Cherry Hill (Baltimore, MD)
+See it in Action: Cherry Hill (Baltimore, MD)